11 Main Classroom Management Strategies and Their Tools

 4. Strong Teacher-Student Relationship

-5. A Structures Learning Management
+5. A Structured Learning Management

 The actual learning environment itself really needs to feel structured and, importantly, predictable for students to thrive.
 This covers everything from lesson pacing to how materials are kept organized and even how smooth transitions are managed during the day.
 A well-structured environment conveys competence and control.